anuraghazra/github-readme-stats/readme.md

 ### Specifying Year

-You can specify a year and fetch only the commits that were made in that year by passing `&year=YYYY` to the parameter.
+You can specify a year and fetch only the commits that were made in that year by passing `&commits_year=YYYY` to the parameter.

 ```md
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&year=2020)